Finteckinfo/FinPro/WORKFLOW.md

-# FinERP Application Workflow Documentation
+# FinPro Application Workflow Documentation

-A comprehensive guide to understanding and testing the FinERP blockchain-powered ERP system.
+A comprehensive guide to understanding and testing the FinPro blockchain-powered ERP system.

 ---